vaughnanton/miscNotes/console_log.md

 console.dir(element);
 ```

-will output the element in a more object-like fashion - all the data related to the element vs just the structure
+will output the element in a more object-like fashion - all the data related to the element vs just the structure.

 # console.warn()